-- 1. Student responsibilities include regular school attendance, conscientious effort in classroom work, and conformance to school rules and regulations.
-Most of all, students share with the administration and faculty a responsibility to develop a climate within the school that is conducive to wholesome learning and living. - 2.
-No student has the right to interfere with the education of his fellow students.
-It is the responsibility of each student to respect the rights of teachers, students, administrators, and all others who are involved in the educational process. - 3.
-Students should express their ideas and opinions in a respectful manner. - 4.
-It is the responsibility of the students to conform with the following: - a.
-Be aware of all rules and regulations for student behavior and conduct themselves in accordance with them.
-Students should assume that, until a rule is waived, altered or repealed in writing, it is in effect. - b.
-Volunteer information in matters relating to the health, safety and welfare of the school community and the protection of school property. - c.
-Dress and groom to meet fair standards of safety and health, and not to cause substantial disruption to the educational process. - d.
-Assist the school staff in operating a safe school for all students enrolled therein. - e.
-Comply with Commonwealth and local laws. - f.
+Student responsibilities include regular school attendance, conscientious effort in classroom work, and conformance to school rules and regulations.
+Most of all, students share with the administration and faculty a responsibility to develop a climate within the school that is conducive to wholesome learning and living.

+No student has the right to interfere with the education of fellow students.
+It is the responsibility of each student to respect the rights of teachers, students, administrators, and all others who are involved in the educational process.

+Students should express their ideas and opinions in a respectful manner.

+It is the responsibility of the students to conform with the following:

+- 1. Be aware of all rules and regulations for student behavior and conduct themselves in accordance with them.
+Students should assume that, until a rule is waived, altered or repealed in writing, it is in effect. - 2.
+Volunteer information in matters relating to the health, safety and welfare of the school community and the protection of school property. - 3.
+Dress and groom to meet fair standards of safety and health, and not to cause substantial disruption to the educational process. - 4.
+Assist the school staff in operating a safe school for all students enrolled therein. - 5.
+Comply with Commonwealth and local laws. - 6.
 Exercise proper care when using public facilities and equipment.

-- g.
-Attend school daily and be on time for all classes and other school functions. - h.
-Make up work when absent from school. - i.
-Pursue and attempt to complete satisfactorily the courses of study prescribed by Commonwealth and local school authorities. - Report information accurately and do not use indecent or obscene language in student newspapers or publications. - k.
-It is the expectation that High School students will agree to follow the guidelines and expectations set forth in the 2021-2022 Fairfield Area School District Re-opening Plan, Health and Safety Plan, and Athletic Plan, as applicable.
+- 7. Attend school daily and be on time for all classes and other school functions. - 8.
+Make up work when absent from school. - 9.
+Pursue and attempt to complete satisfactorily the courses of study prescribed by Commonwealth and local school authorities. - 10.
+Report information accurately and do not use indecent or obscene language in school work, student newspapers or publications.

-SURVEYS - POLICY 235.1
+SURVEYS (Policy 235.1)